CodeOS99/SwiftPulse/JOURNAL.md

+---
+title: "SwiftPulse"
+author: "Kushagra"
+description: "A powerful, complete timer to be used for speed cubing."
+created_at: "2025-05-30"
+---

 # Day 1
 I spent today clearly laying out what I want, and the features that need to be present in the timer.
 Moreover, I decided on the components I want to use.
 What I want: